 UroLift is a minimally invasive procedure, meaning that the recovery time is much faster for the patient.
 The procedure is simple, meaning there are very few possible complications.
 The BPH symptoms are relieved very quickly, with patients experiencing few or no symptoms from two weeks after the procedure.

 The patient’s sexual function is also maintained, and no medication is needed after the procedure.
-Compared to the more invasive procedures, where patients have the risk of incontinence, erectile dysfunction and retrograde ejaculation.
+Compared to the more invasive procedures, where patients have the risk of incontinence, erectile dysfunction and retrograde ejaculation, the UroLift system has many benefits.